yameenadnan1985/tutorial/Docker_tutorial.md

 # Syntax is
 $ docker run image-ID e.g
 $ docker run 35fg435dhdh3563

+# TO RUN DOCKER CONTAINER ALL TIMES DO THIS
+$ docker run -i -t image_name bash
 ```

 **To stop and start docker containers do this**